colintalex/easy_docs/README.md

 - **Public User**: Public users can access documents marked as public by the document creator.

-## Contributing

-We welcome contributions to enhance EasyDocs.
-To contribute:

-1. Fork the repository on GitHub.

-2. Create a new branch from the `main` branch for your changes.

-3. Make your modifications and improvements.

-4. Commit and push your changes to your forked repository.

-5. Submit a pull request, and we will review your changes.

 ## License

 EasyDocs is open-source software licensed under the [MIT License](LICENSE).